scaleoutsean/sfc/README.md

 Within the same Docker Compose, you'd access InfluxDB 3 at `https://influxdb:8181`, use **SQL** (or InfluxQL, if you prefer) query language.
 Documentation for dashboards and example queries can be found in [DOCUMENTATION](./docs/dashboards.md).

+SFC defaults to naming its Data Source "SFC", but v2.1.0 doesn't have any Grafana integration, so you can use whatever Data Source name you want.

 ## SolidFire cluster administrator account with only read & reporting access

 You can do it from the SolidFire UI, PowerShell Tools, Postman, etc. JSON-RPC request for Postman and such: